reteno-com/reteno-flutter/MIGRATION.md

 # Migration Guide

-## Migrating to Flutter-first initialization
+## Flutter-first initialization

-This plugin now supports a Flutter-first setup flow where Reteno is initialized from Dart.
+Reteno now supports a Flutter-first setup flow where the SDK is initialized from Dart.

 ```dart
 await Reteno().initialize(